-8.10 KPI-6.1: Reduce manual interventions required for bootstrapping of smart object in each use case domain by at least 80% systems and applications differ significantly in their complexity.
-To reduce manual intervention is also a qualitative measure (not only quantitative one as stated in this KPI).
-Nevertheless, in the following we attempt to provide justification for our approach, which eases the engineering process.
+8.10 KPI-6.1: Reduce manual interventions required for bootstrapping of smart object in each use case domain by at least 80%

 In order to address this KPI we briefly describe how automation systems are engineered nowadays.
 We then compare this procedure with our approach, which significantly reduces the effort.
-The target of 80% is very much an exact number, which cannot be proven in general.
-Various automation